A Project is a planned piece of work that is designed to find information about something, to produce something new, or to improve something.

 - Sales Order: If a Project is based on a Sales Order from a Customer, you can fetch the details here.
 This would enable you to update the Customer on the Progress on the project as per the Sales Order issued.

 Users: You can add any website user to give them access to this Project.
-E.g., you can add your customer as a Website User, to enable him to have access to your project to monitor progress and/or give any inputs/remarks.
+E.g., you can add your customer as a Website User, to enable them to have access to your project to monitor progress and/or give any inputs/remarks.
 Similarly, a Supplier or a Contractual Employee/Freelancer who is involved in the Project can be added as a User.

 Further, you can also expand the window and select if you want to send a Welcome Email to any particular user or give them Attachment Viewing rights.